lukaszgajewski/pytradeshifts/README.md

 - pytests

 ## TODO
+- tests
+- investigate mushrooms
+- optional?
+We're moving all of this to integrated model later anyway:
     - env/req files
     - update this readme with installation instructions
-- tests